 Why Are Young People Pretending to Love Work?

-These days everywhere you go you see young people looking and busy and pretending to love the grind and the hustle.
-They are striving to know how to own their moment, at any given moment.
-“Owning one’s moment” is a clever way to rebrand “surviving the rat race.”
+These days everywhere you go, you see young people looking and busy and pretending to love the grind and the hustle.
+They are striving to know how to own their moment at any given moment.
+“Owning one’s moment” is a smart way to rebrand “surviving the rat race.”